Kulan Gath

 Kulan Gath is a fictional villainous magician appearing in American comic books published by Marvel Comics and Dynamite Entertainment.
 The character first appeared in Conan the Barbarian #15 (May 1972) as a foe of Conan.

 He was later fully integrated into the Marvel Universe, and he became popular for his appearances in X-Men and Savage Avengers.
 In 2006, he was also used by Dynamite Entertainment when they secured the rights to Red Sonja, including in Spider-Man/Red Sonja.

 Fictional character biography

 Conan era

-Kulan Gath was a sorcerer in Earth's Hyborian Era, the ancient time period in which Conan the Barbarian lived.
-At some point, he marries the witch Vammatar in an alliance to obtain the power of the demon Shuma-Gorath.
-He has an apprentice named Razal Gulath, and is an enemy of the immortal vampire-like mutant named Selene.
-In his first appearance, he seeks the power of the Melnibonéan sorceress Terhali, who had been exiled to Earth and placed in suspended animation; when Terhali awoke, she disintegrated Kulan Gath with a magical bolt of energy.
+Kulan Gath is a sorcerer originating in the Hyborian Era, the ancient time period in which Conan the Barbarian lived.
+In Gath's first appearance, he seeks the power of the Melnibonéan sorceress Terhali, who had been exiled to Earth and placed in suspended animation.
+When Terhali awakens, she disintegrates Gath with a magical bolt of energy.
+However, Gath has achieved effective immortality by placing his life energy into a magical amulet and eventually regains his body.

-This proves to be only a setback for Kulan Gath, as he had achieved effective immortality by placing his life energy into a magical amulet.
-He eventually regains his body, allied with Vammatar, and fought Conan and Red Sonja.
-Kulan Gath and his bride were apparently destroyed when they attempted to control the demon Shuma-Gorath.
-Kulan Gath returned again in the miniseries Conan: The Flame and the Fiend, thanks to the efforts of his new wife, Armati, but he was killed by Conan.
-At some point, his body was restored, but his heart was cut out by Red Sonja; a silhouetted scene in Marvel Saga No. 1 suggests that this may have occurred with the assistance of Conan.